Top 10 Scenic Drives - best road trips around the Algarve. Updated for 2023

 The wild western coast is beautifully unspoilt and with larger cliffs and bays you get a feeling of space here.
 Make a trip all the way up the west coast along quiet roads.
 There are few towns along this coast but you can take in stunning scenery along the coast and make a stop in Aljezur valley for a coffee and one of Portugal's pastry treats.
 Here you will also find spectacular beaches.

 A Market Run

-Make a journey from Olhão to Loulé to see two of the main local produce markets resplendant in their red and white colours.
+Make a journey from Olhão to Loulé to see two of the main local produce markets resplendent in their red and white colours.
 Both buildings show more than a touch of the Algarve's Moorish past and are a great photography subject.
 In Olhão, the market sits right on the dockside where fishermen bring in their catch of the day.
 There are plenty of cafe's along the quayside facing the calm waters of the Ria de Formosa.
-Then, journey inland to Loulé, where the saturday morning market bursts into life from the turretted market building that you will not be able to miss.
+Then, journey inland to Loulé, where the Saturday morning market bursts into life from the turreted market building that you will not be able to miss.
 In Loule you can visit various historical landmarks and see some great modern art at the Art Catto Gallery.

 Vineyards can be found across the Algarve including Quinta dos Vales near Lagoa and Adega de Cantor near Guia but if you fancy a longer drive you can take the trip past the border into the Alentejo, where vineyards form a major part of this much flatter scenery.
 Head for the Herdade dos Grous, a luxury sprawling estate which includes a country manor where you can have dinner or stay overnight if the journey back proves too much!
 It will take you about an hour and a half to get there.
 Any of these vineyards offer tasting year round.